sveltejs/rfcs/text/0000-targeted-slots.md

 Using `<target/>` or simple `<slot/>`, instead of `<svelte:element targeted:name/>`.
 The first introduces an unnecessary new basic tag.
 The second can be confusing.
+There is an option with `<svelte:target targeted:name/>`.
+I don't know if it's worth it.

 The `<svelte:element/>` better reflects a situation where attributes from two elements are combined.